 For someone steeped in the music of King Sunny Ade (KSA), Rex Lawson, Fatai Rolling Dollar, Orlando Owoh, Oriental Brothers, and the likes, it is only understandable that he finds poetry in what they sing.
 This reflects in his poem, Alphabet Laboratory:

 Poetry is the broken words of a stutterer’s essay.

 Clip, clip, clip, bang.

-Better known for his poetry and for being a doctor than for his fiction, it is surprising how his fiction has an uncanny feel of clarity.
-Not that his poems are obscure, in fact his volume of poems has been lauded for making more people interested in poetry.
-To write fiction in a way that looks easy and reads easy and yet is not easy is a level of mastery.
-With short stories here and there, Dami’s fiction is one that seems not to have come under the same intense scrutiny his music reviews and poetry have come under.
+Better known for his poetry and for being a doctor than for his fiction, it is surprising how his fiction has an uncanny feeling of clarity.
+Not that his poems are obscure, in fact, his volume of poems have been lauded for making more people interested in poetry.
+However, to write fiction with a deftness of clarity is a level of mastery.
+With only a handful of short stories here and there, Dami’s fiction avoids the scrutiny his music journalism and poetry enjoy.

-Writers explore different parts of their writing interests at different points in time.
-For Ben Okri, it is poetry now after a long period of writing fiction.
+Writers explore different sides of their artistic ability at different points in time.
+For Ben Okri, it is poetry, after a long period of writing fiction.
 For Dami Ajayi, his muse seems to have caught up with his childhood love of music.
-His fiction, still relatively unexplored, could come to the fore later on.
-With an expected follow up of his poetry book Clinical Blues, Dami doesn’t want to be boxed into being a particular kind of writer, quite a difficult thing to do because writers create labels and end up fighting to get out of those labels.
+His fiction, still relatively unexplored, may come to the fore later.
+With three published books of poems, Dami doesn’t want to be boxed into being a particular kind of writer, a herculean task because writers create labels and end up fighting to get out of those labels.